-Please "Like" the Nursing Memorial Appeal on Facebook and keep up to date with the people and events helping us to reach our £100,000 target.
+Please "Like" the Nursing Memorial Appeal on Facebook and keep up to date with all the people and events helping us to reach our goals.

 We would love to hear from you, so please get in touch.
 If you have family stories or photos you'd like to share, you can email us here.